-The Internship Program is coordinated by the Faculty and is open to students registered in one of the Faculty programs.
+The Internship Program (IP) is coordinated by the Faculty and is open to students registered in one of the Faculty programs.

-The Internship Program provides experiential learning to augment academic study with an 8-, 12- or 16-month period of paid, discipline-related work experience with a cooperating employer.
-The work experience period is usually between the third and fourth years of academic study.
+The IP provides experiential learning to augment academic study with an four-, eight-, 12- or 16-month period of paid, discipline-related work experience with a cooperating employer.
+Students need to have completed 36 credits, including a minimum of 12 ALES credits.
 Upon completing the work experience period students return for at least one academic term.
 To accommodate the work experience period, students normally require between four and five years to complete the full degree requirements.

-Students can apply for acceptance into the Internship Program following their second year of study if they are in good academic standing, are legally permitted to work in Canada, and are registered in one of the academic programs offered by the Faculty of Agricultural, Life and Environmental Sciences.
+Students can apply for acceptance into the IP in their second year of study if they are in good academic standing, are legally permitted to work in Canada, and are registered in one of the academic programs offered by the Faculty of Agricultural, Life and Environmental Sciences.
 International students must apply for a working visa when applying to the program.
 Application forms are available at Student Services (231 General Services Building).
-Applicants must meet a spoken English requirement (see \$13.3.2)
+Applicants must meet a spoken English requirement (see §13.3.2).

-Students apply by November 20 for acceptance into the program.
+Students apply to the program two months before their start date.
 Students registered in the IP receive assistance in finding suitable work placements.
-The Internship Coordinator and Faculty mentors are responsible for working with IP students to help them conduct an active job search.
+The Internship Coordinator and CAPS: Your U of A Career Centre are responsible for working with IP students to help them conduct an active job search.
 Students can approach employers to hire them as interns as well as compete on posted internship placements.
 Students can start internship terms in January, May or September.
 The ultimate responsibility for securing work, however, rests with the student and there is no guarantee that all qualified students will be placed.

 While engaged in work experience, IP students are enrolled in WKEXP courses, pay part-time tuition and are considered full-time students at the University of Alberta.
-To successfully complete the IP, students must complete at least two of the following WKEXP courses: WKEXP 981, 982, 983.
-All WKEXP courses are ★0 and are graded on a pass/fail basis.
-Grades are determined by the student's job performance, as evaluated by the employer, and by the student's final report, as evaluated by the Internship Coordinator and Faculty
+To successfully complete the IP, students must complete a minimum of eight months of the following WKEXP courses: WKEXP 981, 982, 983.
+All WKEXP courses are $\star 0$ and are graded on a pass/fail basis.
+Grades are determined by the student's job performance, as evaluated by the employer, and by the student's final report, as evaluated by the Internship Coordinator and Faculty mentor.

-Further information about the IP can be obtained by contacting the Internship Coordinator in the Faculty of Agricultural, Life and Environmental Sciences
+Further information about the IP can be obtained by contacting the Internship Coordinator in the Faculty of Agricultural, Life and Environmental Sciences.